ahsan-riaz/notebooks/README.md

         - Isolates domain logic, making it easier to update or refactor.
         - Offers a centralized point for external integrations.

-These 2 patterns are implemented according to **SOLID** principles.
+These design patterns are implemented according to **SOLID** principles.

 ## Prerequisites